RienBijl/Scoreboard-revision/README.md

 ## Animated, flickerless Scoreboard

 This is the official repo for Scoreboard-revision!
-Please adhere to the following commit scheme to keep things organized.
+Don't know what this is?
+[Check out our Spigot page!](https://www.spigotmc.org/resources/scoreboard.14754/)  Please adhere to the following commit scheme to keep things organized.

 - **`feat(FEATURE): MESSAGE (#issue-id)`**<br/>
   Example: *feat(flicker): Flickering is now gone. #3*<br/>